Resource sharing hub

 - You may not apply legal terms or technological measures that legally restrict others from doing anything the licence permits.

 At Mission Australia, we’re always interested in continuous quality improvement, so please contact us at the above email address with any comments or suggestions about these resources.

 These materials include guidance for Mission Australia staff on which technology platforms should be used for what purposes.
 These relate specifically to Mission Australia's IT settings so may not be relevant to other organisations.

 At Mission Australia, our clients are at the centre of everything we do.
-We’re on a journey to continuously improve our client engagement and increase client participation.
-This framework is our first step to enhancing genuine client participation and engagement and identifying and responding to new opportunities for listening and learning from lived experience.
+We're on a journey to continuously improve our client engagement and increase client participation.
+This framework sets out ways we can enhance genuine client participation and engagement and provides tips for identifying and responding to new opportunities for listening and learning from lived experience.